AngeloMonteleone/Computational-Physics/README.md

 # Computational-Physics
-Repository for the projects of the 2023-24 course of Computational Physics. <br>
+Repository for the projects of the 2023-24 course of Computational Physics. (<b>LAST UPDATE: 23/01/2024</b>)<br> A general directory with some graphs and other visual results will soon be added to the page. <br><br>
 <b>DISCLAIMER</b>: Here a brief description of each exercise follows, along with <b>some</b> of the problems and anlyses which were done during the course.
 The code is mostly filled with English names for the variables and functions, however sometimes the comments and debug lines are written in Italian, as it was the main language of the course.
+This repository serves as a general presentation of the content of the course.
 ## EXERCISE 1: analysis of roundoff and truncation errors in floating-point numbers
 This first exercise focuses on the calculation of the sum $\displaystyle\sum_{n=1} ^{N} \frac{1}{n^2}$.
 To calcute this sum one can follow two different approaches:
 1. Starting to calculate the term with $n=1$ by initializing a variable to $1$ and then adding all the others till $\frac{1}{N}$